googleforgames/open-match-docs/site/content/en/docs/Contribute/_index.md

 ---
-title: "Contributing"
+title: "Contribute"
-linkTitle: "Contributing"
+linkTitle: "Contribute"
-weight: 9
+weight: 1000
 description: >
   How to contribute to Open Match
 ---